Hungry Happenings

 • Chill in the refrigerator, if using pure chocolate, and in the freezer, if using candy melts, for 2-5 minutes until the chocolate hardens.

 • Remove and un-mold the chocolates.
-I found it easiest to turn the silicone mold upside down set over a parchment paper-lined baking sheet.
+I found it easiest to turn the silicone mold upside down and set it over a parchment paper-lined baking sheet.
 Tug on the mold around the hearts, then push on the bottom of the heart mold, allowing the chocolate hearts to be pushed out.

 • If there is chocolate around the edge of the heart, use a sharp knife to cut it off.